dealingwith/daniel-industries/_writings/abuse-of-power.md

 "I need to remember all this shit," Andy said with disgust as he settled down with the company wiki that night and checked out the repository for that product.
 And he did.
 He'd later wonder to himself why he'd never tried that in college.
 The answer was he had never thought to.
 He'd never needed to.

 "I need Omaha to not be boring," Andy quietly said as he boarded the flight.
-And it wasn't to be.

 "I need these customers to be cool," he said in the Uber from the airport.